-PLHIV enters interview hall.
+A person living with HIV enters an interview hall.
 Because he/she honestly discloses his/her HIV status, he/she is rejected.
 He/She goes for another organization for an interview and gets employed because he/she demonstrates his/her competence.
 The first organization discriminated against staff member because of his/her HIV status.